Welcome to today's edition of the Rush 24-7 podcast.

 They did it by hiding every bit of information about Obama that was damaging.

-The same people that were all bet out of shape about spying on terrorists are the same people that encouraged government officials in Ohio to investigate a private citizen who couldn't do anything to anybody.
+The same people that were all bent out of shape about spying on terrorists are the same people that encouraged government officials at Ohio to investigate a private citizen who couldn't do anything to anybody, Joe the Plumber.

 Government computers were used to investigate this, and all he did was ask a question.

-And the drive-by media joined in trying to destroy Joe the plumber because he represented a threat since Obama had made a gaffe and admitted to everybody what his ideology is.
+And the drive-by media joined in trying to destroy Joe the Plumber because he represented a threat since Obama had made a gaffe and admitted to everybody what his ideology is, spread the wealth.

 I mean, call it what you want.